 No Bad Kids

-Bigger kids don’t have tantrums because they are bad!
-Often, bigger kids have tantrums because they don’t know what to do with their fear.
+Kids have tantrums because they don’t know what to do with their fear.
 The fear becomes anger and anger becomes hurting others, lashing out, isolating themselves or screaming.
-As parents, it can feel difficult to face all that, and know that we can’t really control it for our children.
-Instead, we need to help them learn to control it themselves.

 Here are some Positive Ways for Supporting Your Child During a Tantrum and Other Strong Emotions

-As mentioned above, tantruming children are not bad, they are simply lacking the words or skills to express their rage and frustration.
-Change your lens from seeing “manipulation, coercion and brattiness” to seeing an unsolved problem and a request for guidance.
+Remember that children are not bad, they are simply lacking the words or skills to express their rage and frustration.
+Change your lens from seeing “manipulation, coercion and bratty-ness” to seeing unsolved problems and a request for guidance.